What are OKRs? A Guide to Objectives & Key Results

 • Offer extra training for service desk technicians and offer shadowing sessions with other support teams to increase skill levels

 • Create a self-service portal so end users can log, update, and keep track of their own incidents and requests.
-InvGate Service Desk makes this easy, with fully customizable self-service portal to help you quickly and easily make adjustments.
+InvGate Service Management makes this easy, with fully customizable self-service portal to help you quickly and easily make adjustments.

 customizable self-service portal